 Marketers: Time to embrace new storytelling techniques

-Creators are able to conceive new storytelling options using creative captions, multi-language audio, and remixing, because the technology is more accessible.
+Creators are able to explore new storytelling options using creative captions, multi-language audio and remixing.

-The same applies to brands, which can also use these tools to deliver similarly standout content, be part of these trending experiences, and resonate culturally.
+The same applies to brands, which can also use these tools to deliver similarly engaging content, participate in trending experiences, and resonate culturally.

-It's time to consider how your marketing team could evolve the video creation process with a new approach to increase both the reach — and the impact — of your messages.
+It's time to consider how your marketing team could evolve the video creation process to increase both the reach — and the impact — of your messages.